cea-sec/openwec/doc/subscription.md

 Note: `uuid` and `name` must be unique for each subscription.

 The OpenWEC server does not load subscription configuration files automatically during startup due to the complexity of doing so in a multi-node environment.
-Instead, these files must be explicitly loaded using the command 'openwec subscriptions load'.
+Instead, these files must be explicitly loaded using the command `openwec subscriptions load`.

 `openwec subscriptions load` can load either a whole directory of configuration files, or a single configuration file.
 When loading a directory, it assumes that the user does not want to keep existing subscriptions that are not present in the directory.
 When loading a file, it assumes that the user wants to keep already existing subscriptions.
 This behavior can be changed using the `--keep` flag.